 What Happens if You Miss the FAFSA Deadline?

-FAFSA deadlines for colleges may be earlier than either the state and federal deadlines.
+FAFSA deadlines for colleges may be earlier than either the state or federal deadlines.
 Most schools will list their priority deadlines on their financial aid pages or you can contact the aid office directly.

 There are some states and schools that continue awarding aid to students after priority deadlines, but your chances get much slimmer, and you should expect that disbursement to be a lot smaller.